Compare Cheap Auto Insurance in New Hampshire

 Frequently Asked Questions

-The average monthly cost of car insurance in NH is $118 for full coverage and $42 for minimum coverage.
-That’s 41 percent lower and 21 percent lower than the national average, respectively.
+The average monthly cost of car insurance in NH is $134 for full coverage and $42 for minimum coverage.
+That’s about 30 percent lower than the national average for each.

 In New Hampshire, GEICO tends to be cheaper for car insurance than Progressive, on average, for most driver profiles.
 The only exception is drivers with a DUI, who are more likely to find better rates from Progressive.
 Keep in mind that these rates are averages and your rates may differ, so it’s always best to get quotes from multiple companies.